syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Label.md

 Double-clicking any label will enables **editing** of that.
 Double-clicking the node enables first label editing.
 When the focus of editor is lost, the label for the node is updated.

-You can programmatically edit the label by changing the `mode` of the label.
+You can programmatically edit the label by changing the `Mode` of the label.
 The following code illustrates how to edit the label programmatically.

 {% highlight razor %}